#EcoRenovate Rendering Courtesy French Cabinetry

 In Progress: What To Expect During Your Renovation

-Renovating your home, especially when it wasn’t built green to begin with, can open up the risks for toxins to be released during construction.
+Renovating your kitchen, especially when it wasn’t built green to begin with, can be overwhelming.
+The process may open up the risks for toxins to be released during construction.
 In the case of #EcoRenovate, we knocked down a wall and ripped out the floor and cabinetry.
 You can find helpful tips on how to reduce exposure to toxins that might be released during a process like this on Elemental Green.

 In-Progress Photos ⓒElemental Green